junxit/us-congress-bills-119/metadata.md

 - 2025-03-06 — Referred to the House Committee on House Administration.
 - 2025-03-06 — Submitted in House
 - 2025-03-06 — Submitted in House
+- 2025-03-11 — Committee Consideration and Mark-up Session Held
+- 2025-03-11 — Ordered to be Reported (Amended) by Voice Vote.
+- 2025-03-18 — Placed on the House Calendar, Calendar No. 9.
+- 2025-03-18 — Reported (Amended) by the Committee on House Administration.
+H. Rept.
+119-17.
+- 2025-03-18 — Reported (Amended) by the Committee on House Administration.
+H. Rept.
+119-17.